Blog Layout

 The new law makes it clear that mere negligence on the part of an insurer is not enough to constitute “bad faith.”
 There must be a showing of more than mere negligence.

 The bill also imposes a reciprocal duty of good faith on insureds.
-The law requires all insureds and third-party claimants to act in good faith when providing information to an insurer, or when making claims or attempting to settle claims.
+The law requires all insureds and third-party claimants to act in good faith when providing information to an insurer or when making claims or attempting to settle claims.
 This new duty does not, however, create a cause of action against the insured or third-party claimant if it is breached.

-Among other changes, the new law creates a “safe harbor” for insurers.
+Among other changes, the new law creates “safe harbor” for insurers.
 An insurer can avoid bad-faith litigation if, within 90 days of receiving a claim, it tenders either the policy limits or the amount the plaintiff demands—whichever is less.

 Bad-faith insurance claims frequently arise in the context of personal injury cases, so to learn more about the new changes in this area, please consult with a Florida personal injury attorney.

-1. Changes to Attorney’s Fee Recovery
+3. Changes to Attorney’s Fee Recovery

 The third new change we think personal injury plaintiffs and defendants need to know about concerns the recovery of attorney’s fees.